Getting started guide (Plus plan) with the new Litmus platform

 Duplicating an email will create the email in the same folder as the original email (you can then move it to the appropriate folder).
 In addition, it will automatically name it "Copy of [Original email]".
 You can rename the email.

-Switching between workflow views (Summary, Builder, Checklist, and Analytics)
+Switching between workflow views (Summary, Builder, Previews & QA, and Analytics)

-You’ll notice a few different views at the top of your email: Summary, Builder, Checklist, and Analytics.
+You’ll notice a few different views at the top of your email: Summary, Builder, Previews & QA, and Analytics.
 You can easily toggle between views by simply clicking on the appropriate view in the navigation bar.

 The Summary view is new to the Litmus platform and provides a high-level overview of your email, including its name, due date, description, status, and the tasks associated with the email.
 Use the thumbnail image to upload a new version.